Mini Masters Information

 Tournament Match Duration

 Tournament Entry Fee

-Includes 16 players and 2 team officials The entry fees pay for facilities and ground hire, lighted fields, facilities cleaning, referees, catering and other associated costs.
+Includes 20 players and officials.
+The entry fees pay for facilities and ground hire, lighted fields, facilities cleaning, referees, catering and other associated costs.
 The Gold Coast Champions Cup is hosted by Mudgeeraba Soccer Club, a non-profit organisation and any profits are reinvested into youth development programs each year.